Services in Ruunaa Hiking Area

 - There is a chargeable parking area for caravans and camper vans at Ruunaa Hiking Centre, where kitchens and bathrooms are also available.
 There is also toilet waste disposal and water tank filling possibilities at the caravan parking.

-- There is a parking area for caravans and camper vans on the eastern bank of Haapavitja, at the end of the road.
+- There are parking areas for caravans and camper vans on the eastern bank of Haapavitja, at the end of the road and on the west bank of the Lieksanjoki River between Murroo- and Siikakoski at the end of the road.

 Lodging in the Surrounding Area